Automation Examples

 Navigation to complete this task in Policy Manager: Configure > Email > Modify SMTP Email Host.
 For more information, see To set up the SMTP Email Host.

-To configure an SMTP email host, via the user interface or via a recipe, you'll need the values shown below.
+To configure an SMTP email host, via the user interface or via a recipe, you will need the values as shown in the following table.

 In the user interface...
 In the recipe...